 St. Magnus Cathedral became a property of the burgh (Scottish town) of Kirkwall and is municipal property up to this day.

 Tower of the church was struck by lightning and burned in 1671 but has been rebuilt.

-In the beginning of the 19th century cathedral was in a state of disrepair.
+At the beginning of the 19th-century cathedral was in a state of disrepair.
 In the late 19th century and in the early 20th century here were made extensive restoration works.
-Interesting find happened here in 1917, when in a column was found a hidden cavity with a box of bones including a skull with a wound, possibly inflicted by an axe – these, most likely, were the relics of St.Magnus.
-Reconstruction continues up to this day: in 1970ies it was discovered that the west end of the structure might divide from the other parts of building.
+An interesting find happened here in 1917, when in a column was found a hidden cavity with a box of bones including a skull with a wound, possibly inflicted by an ax – these, most likely, were the relics of St.Magnus.
+Reconstruction continues up to this day: in the 1970ies it was discovered that the west end of the structure might divide from the other parts of the building.

 Cathedral is the most impressive historical building in Kirkwall.
 It represents one of the best examples of Norman architecture – part of the wider Romanesque architecture style.